mikejoyceio/map-panda/README.md

 $ gulp watch
 ```

-This command runs the watch task, which watches both the [source/sass](source/sass) and [source/js](source/js) directories for changes and runs their respective tasks.
+Runs the watch task, which watches both the [src/sass](src/sass) and [src/js](src/js) directories for changes and runs their respective tasks.

 ###### Images Task